adieyal/sd-dynamic-prompts/docs/tutorial.md

     etc.

-That second prompt isn't grammatically correct, it doesn't really matter to Stable Diffusion, but if you prefer correct grammar, you can write something like:
+That second prompt isn't grammatically correct, it doesn't matter to Stable Diffusion, but if you prefer correct grammar, you can write something like:

     {A diamond|A ruby|An emerald} ring set on a {classic|thin|thick}
     {